What Is ODC — Offshore Software Development Center?

 - Medicine box

-Hardware and software are the core tools for developers’ work, so the purchase of all required equipment and office supplies is the top priority for an OSDC creator.
+Hardware and software are the core tools for developers’ work, so the purchase of all required equipment and office supplies is the top priority.

-Besides that, it’s vital to organize good conditions for the human work; developers will definitely appreciate having some snacks and a coffee machine at their disposal in the office.
+Besides that, it’s vital to organize good conditions for human work; developers will appreciate having some snacks and a coffee machine at their disposal in the office.

-Moreover, it’s critical to provide staff with the first aid box for emergencies.
+It’s critical to provide staff with a first aid box for emergencies.

 - HR manager

-In most cases, the basic staffing requirements include having a recruiter, an HR manager, an accountant, and a lawyer.
+In most cases, you will want to start with a recruiter, an HR manager, an accountant, and a lawyer.

 - Office branding